 It’s good to see some of the ideas that made me buy and recommend the original book are carried over to the new one.
 For example a piece of advice that I always seem to be quoting to startups looking for help when pitching to investors is Guy’s “10-20-30” rule: Ten slides, delivered in no more than twenty minutes, using a font size of at least thirty point.
 Keep it short, keep it simple – and leave them wanting more.

-As with all of his books, Guy’s straight-talking, conversational style is both easy to read and easier to digest.
+As with his books Enchantment or APE, Guy’s straight-talking, conversational style is both easy to read and easier to digest.
 The new book is quite a bit longer than the original, allowing more space for ideas to be explained, justified, or illustrated.
 However one of the strengths of the original book is maintained – the ideas are distilled to simple, understandable and easily-actionable concepts.
 You can read the chapters in order, or you can jump around within the book.

 Regardless of whether you have any connection of starting or managing a business, or have no aspirations to seek venture capital funding, there’s a ton of information and advice applicable to start-ups and small businesses.